MitchellJThomas/markdown-cv/index.md

 I'm currently working with a launch team using <a href="https://kots.io/">Replicated KOTS</a> and Kubernetes to bring tripwire.io features to industrial customers who require on-premise, enterprise style deployments.

 `2004 - 2009`
 __GemStone Inc.__, Beaverton, OR

 - Architect

-At Gemstone I designed and coded the transactional and partitioned aspects of GemFire, a distributed key/value store.
+While at Gemstone I designed and coded the transactional and partitioned aspects of GemFire, a distributed key/value store.
 Gemstone was sold to VMWare/Pivotal and is now in use today as <a href="https://www.vmware.com/products/pivotal-gemfire.html">Pivotal Gemfire</a>

 `1996 - 2004`
 __NetGravity, Inc. -> DoubleClick Inc.__, San Mateo, CA